FountainInternet/fi.cookie_purge.ee_addon/README.md

 ## Description

 This extension destroys specified cookies that are automatically set by ExpressionEngine, unless the user has indicated their acceptance to receive them.
-It helps ExpressionEngine sites to comply with the The Privacy and Electronic Communications (EC Directive) Regulations 2003.
+It helps ExpressionEngine sites to comply with The Privacy and Electronic Communications (EC Directive) Regulations 2003.

 After installing the extension using the default settings, anonymous users will find that the three standard ExpressionEngine cookies are deleted after they have been set by ExpressionEngine.
 If you are logged into ExpressionEngine, other ExpressionEngine cookies will remain on your computer.